JoseRoca/WinFBX/docs/Numeric datatypes/CInt96 Class.md

 #### Remarks

-These operators aren't called directly, They perform the conversion when the target is not a `CInt96` variable.
+These operators aren't called directly, they perform the conversion when the target is not a `CInt96` variable.

 # <a name="Operator3"></a>Operator *